taodongl/example_executable_war_with_jetty/README.md

                 </dependency>

 Meanwhile, `"provided"` can avoid these jar files to be packaged into war file.
-In addition, some plugs are essential.
+In addition, some plugins are essential.
 __maven-war-plugin__ will define "main" class in _MANIFEST.MF_.
 __maven-antrun-plugin__ will move the "main" class to the root path of war file.
-__maven-dependency-plugin__ will decompress the dependency jar.
+__maven-dependency-plugin__ will decompress the dependency jar files.

 After perform "run"->"run as"->"maven install" in Eclipse, the `jettyExam.war` can be found in the target fold.
 now we can run `java -jar -Dport=10080 jettyExam.war` and check the result via browsing `http://localhost:10080`